ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 If you use Azure, you most likely use Application Insights for logging.
 You can use a [Dashboard](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/tutorial-logs-dashboards) to visualize your logging and gain better insights, but dashboards come with some limitations.
 For instance, you can't add your own custom parameters to filter data.
 For these situations Azure has [Workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview).

 In this blog post I'll share some tips & tricks that I've gathered over the years.
-As a sample we'll create a workbook that shows information about requests send to an API Management instance.
+As a sample, we'll create a workbook that shows information about requests send to an API Management instance.

 - [Construct a query](#construct-a-query)
 - [Create reusable query](#create-reusable-query)